Black-Beard-Sdk/Calendarium/README.md

 ## Use by code

-all sdk is available in a single livrary in a package nuget.
+all sdk is available in a single library in a package nuget.

 ```powershell
 PM> Install-Package Black.Beard.Calendarium -Version 1.0.83